-PODCAST This month New York City (and the world) celebrates the 50th anniversary of the Stonewall Uprising, a combative altercation between police and bar patrons at the Stonewall Inn in the West Village.
+PODCAST Many Americans may now be familiar with Stonewall Uprising, a combative altercation in 1969 between police and bar patrons at the Stonewall Inn in the West Village.
 It was this event that gave rise to the modern LGBT movement.

 But in a way, the Stonewall Riots were simply the start of a new chapter for the gay rights movement.
 The road leading to Stonewall is often glossed over or forgotten.